ohSnowyMiku/MurderMysteryPlus/README.md

-# MurderMysteryHelper
+# MurderMysteryPlus

 ![Powered by OneConfig](https://polyfrost.org/media/branding/badges/badge_1.svg)
 ![Minimal Powered by OneConfig](https://polyfrost.org/media/branding/badges/badge_3.svg)

-MurderMysteryHelper is a mod specifically designed for Hypixel MurderMystery, allowing you to have a better experience while playing MurderMystery.
+MurderMysteryPlus is a mod specifically designed for Hypixel MurderMystery, allowing you to have a better experience while playing MurderMystery.

 ## Features